-The next postnatal teacher training module will take place in spring 2017.
+The next postnatal teacher training module will take place Fiday 18th May and Saurday 19th May 2018 from 9am to 5pm

 You will learn to teach an empowering style of yoga that harnesses the combined effect of the breath and gravity, which is perfectly attuned to postnatal restoration.
-This work has been influenced by Vanda Scaravelli, B. K. S. Iyengar, John Stirk, and the many years teaching experience of the course directors Lolly Stirk (35 years) and Annabel Hargrave (18 years).
+This work has been influenced by Vanda Scaravelli, B. K. S. Iyengar, John Stirk and the many years teaching experience of the course directors Lolly Stirk (37 years) and Annabel Hargrave (20 years).

 Our syllabus offers comprehensive training in this valuable work.
 As a committed student you will learn all you need to become a professional Postnatal YogaBirth Teacher and how to teach women safely and effectively at this particular stage in their lives.

-The course is delivered using a combination lectures and workshops, observation of classes and assignments in the form of questions.
-The lectures and workshops are given by experts with many years experience in their individual fields.
+The course is delivered using a combination talks and workshops, observation of classes and assignments in the form of questions.
+The lectures and workshops will be given by Lolly and Annabel drawing from their many years of dedicated study and working with postnatal women and their babies.
 In the class observations you will witness how YogaBirth teachers integrate the profound benefits of yoga with an evidence-based approach to parent education.

 Who can apply?